s1120258/res-match-crawler-test/README.md

 # res-match-crawler-test

-Experimental module to fetch and parse job postings from job boards like Indeed.
-Used to test and validate data extraction and job-to-resume matching logic before integrating into the main ResMatch API.
+Experimental module to fetch and parse remote job postings.
+At the moment the project supports only the RemoteOK public API.
+The code is used to validate data extraction and job-to-resume matching logic before integrating into the main ResMatch API.

 ## Installation